 70 per cent of governments studied have high to critical levels of corruption vulnerability, scoring in bands D, E, and F. Just two countries are placed in band A, demonstrating strong and institutionalised activity to counter corruption in this sector.

-The main GI report, including each country assessment, is a tool that governments, armed forces, civil society and citizens can use to guide reform in this sector.
-It provides an in-depth analysis of 82 countries’ corruption risks and vulnerabilities, and provides for detailed comparison between countries and regions.
+The main GI report is a tool that governments, armed forces, civil society and citizens can use to guide reform in this sector.

 - Defence Leaders: Conduct a detailed analysis of the corruption risks in your defence sector.
 Publish policies, budgets, and procurement plans, and encourage and respect public and legislative scrutiny.
 Make secrecy a legitimate exception, not the norm.

 - Legislators: ensure a strong committee is in place to monitor and oversee defence, security, and intelligence issues.
 Establish a sub-committee that can ensure robust questioning of all topics withheld from public oversight in the name of national security.